eVisit Help Centre

 If you need to reschedule the appointment, contact your health care provider's office (or whoever set up your appointment).

+Remain connected and be patient.
 The "Waiting for the host" screen appears when the person hosting the videoconference (e.g., your doctor) has not yet joined the call.
-Remain connected and be patient.
-When the host joins the call, the host's video image replaces the "Waiting for host" screen and the video call can begin.
+When the host joins, their video image replaces the "Waiting for host" screen and the video call can begin.

 Another reason you remain in a 'waiting' state could be because the host has locked the conference.
 Contact the event host and ask them to unlock the videoconference.